 Individual Membership Categories and Eligibility

-Regular- $135: Museum professionals still working, or other persons who, because of their experience or professional services rendered to ICOM, are eligible to become individual members.
+Working- $135: Museum professionals working, or other persons who, because of their experience or professional services rendered to ICOM, are eligible to become individual members.

 Examples include: